olivier-vadiaval/malenia-DB-T-SQL/README.md

-# T-SQL queries to query a fun database about player deaths to Elden Ring's terrifying boss, Malenia, Blade of Miquella.
+# T-SQL queries to query a fun database about player deaths to Elden Ring's terrifying boss, Malenia, Blade of Miquella

 Copyright &copy; 2022 Olivier Vadiavaloo